-Mr. Taylor is also an accomplished appellate advocate, and successfully argued the cases of Cleavinger v.
+Mr. Taylor is also an accomplished appellate advocate, and successfully argued the civil rights cases of Cleavinger v.
 Saxner and Buckley v.
-Fitzsimmons before the United States Supreme Court, as well as numerous cases before Circuit Courts of Appeal and the Illinois Supreme Court.
+Fitzsimmons before the United States Supreme Court, as well as numerous cases before the Seventh Circuit Court of Appeals, the Illinois Supreme Court, and the Illinois Appellate Court.

 Mr. Taylor is a longtime National Lawyers Guild member, a founding editor of the Police Misconduct and Civil Rights Law Reporter, has extensively written and lectured in the field of civil rights litigation, the FBI’s illegal COINTELPRO program, and police torture, and has often appeared on radio and television and at other public forums to discuss these topics.
 He has authored five law review articles on these subjects, and his articles have appeared in the Chicago Tribune, the Chicago Sun Times, The Nation, In These Times, the Huffington Post, Truthout, Injustice Watch, and Portside.

 In 1975 Mr. Taylor was honored, along with his law partner Jeffrey Haas, for his work on the Fred Hampton case by being named by the Chicago Reader as members of the “Heavy 75;” in 1977, with Haas, as an Advocate For Our Freedom for “representing a rare breed of legal advocates who take on the contemporary Sacco and Vanzetti or Scottsboro cases;” in 1986 he was nominated for the Durfee Foundation Award for his work in “enhancing the human dignity of others through legal institutions;” and, in 1989, again with Haas, received the Citizens Alert Fighters For Justice Award.